 No. This is an essential part of our risk management and you will not be exempted from it.

-What if there are other import conditions, apart from the rabies vaccination and testing requirements, which my cat or dog cannot meet?
+What if there are import conditions and testing requirements that my cat or dog can’t meet?

-You should contact the department well in advance of submitting your import permit application.
+You should contact the department well before submitting your import permit application.

 In some cases, an equivalent or alternative import condition can be applied.
-However, there are many cases where the suggested equivalent or alternative conditions are not suitable.
+But there are many cases where the suggested equivalent or alternative conditions are not suitable.

 What products are acceptable as external parasite treatments?